kowainik/relude/README.md

    ```cabal
    exposed-modules: Prelude
    ```
-5. Optionally modify your `Prelude` to include more or fewer functions.
-Probably you want to hide something from the `Relude` module.
-Or maybe you want to add something from `Relude.Extra.*` modules!
+5. Optionally modify your `Prelude` module to include more functions or less.
+   You may want to hide something from the `Relude` module.
+Or you may want to add something from the `Relude.Extra.*` modules!

-This is a very convenient way to add a custom prelude to your project because you don't need to import module manually inside each file and enable the `NoImplicitPrelude` extension.
+This is a very convenient way to add a custom prelude to your project because you don't need to both import a module manually and enable the `NoImplicitPrelude` extension inside each `.hs` file.

 ### NoImplicitPrelude [↑](#structure-of-this-tutorial)